 - Try setting aside a certain amount each week or month to lessen the overall cost and prevent yourself from overspending.
 Remember, planning ahead can save you hundreds of dollars in rental cars, hotel rooms, even gifts if you hit the right sales.

 - Factor in the cost of travel.
-This includes airfare, rental cars, tolls, and hotel rooms.
+This includes airfare, rental cars, tolls and hotel rooms.
 Be sure to call the hotel specified on the invitation or wedding website to get the block room rate, which is a discounted rate the wedding party and guests receive in exchange for the bride and groom guaranteeing the hotel that a certain number of rooms will be rented out.
-Block room rates are often very deeply discounted.

 - Also take into account any new clothing (i.e. dresses, suits, tux rental, accessories) you’ll need to attend the wedding.
 Then determine how much you’d like to gift the new couple, whether it’s a new blender or toaster, or a monetary gift.
 The general rule of thumb is to at least cover the price per head in the value of your gift.
 So, if the cost per person is around $75, and you and a guest are attending, your gift should total roughly $150.

-Once you have your total expected spend, divide that number by the number of months before the wedding, and that’s how much you need to save each month.
+Once you have your total expected expenditure, divide that number by the number of months before the wedding, and that’s how much you need to save each month.

 How to Save

 First, you should take a look at your budget.
 How much do you have allotted for entertainment or travel?
 You may consider increasing the percentage during wedding season or if you know you have a lot of weddings coming up.
 Having a realistic budget is important to be successful in managing your money.